lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
 You'll have encountered logistic regression in the prerequisite course, but in simple terms, it is similar to linear regression, but with a binary outcome and used when your predictor variables are only measured at a single time point.
 The syntax uses glm with the formula interface of the outcome on the left side and the predictors on the right side, separated by plus signs.
-You need to set the family to binomial.
+You need to set the family to binomial since the outcome is binary.

 ---